 All districts have held induction sessions for their new appointees.
-481 new school principals have been appointed since 2009.
+583 new school principals have been appointed since 2009.
+102 were appointed in 2013.
 The WCED has introduced a series of steps to ensure that more stringent conditions are applied in the appointment process.